byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** Well, and researchers \_do\_ collaborate
 **\<sarang>** We don't want to discourage that
 **\<sarang>** We should encourage it, with disclosure
 **\<IsthmusCrypto>** And I do like the ideas in the brief example statement from @sarang regarding conflict of interest disclosure.
-I think that "supported by funding from the Monero community" is more important than "paid in Monero"
+I think that "supported by funding from the ByteRub community" is more important than "paid in ByteRub"
 **\<sarang>** IsthmusCrypto: agreed
 **\<sarang>** generally
 **\<silur>** totally agreed